 Specifically, we are working within two large collaborations: the PHENIX Collaboration at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory, Long Island, New York, and the ALICE Collaboration at the Large Hadron Collider (LHC) at CERN, Geneva, Switzerland.
 We also collaborate closely with researchers in the High Energy Reactions Group in the Physics Division at ORNL.

 In general, the RHIP group has two to four students involved in our research at different stages in their graduate studies, a post-doc, and three professors, Christine Nattrass, Ken Read and Soren Sorensen.
-We are always looking for new students, so please do not hesitate to check us out at: http://www.phys.utk.edu/rhip/ or contact us directly through the contact info at: http://www.phys.utk.edu/rhip/RHIP_People.htm.
+Interested students are always welcome to contact us, so please do not hesitate to check us out at: http://www.phys.utk.edu/rhip/ or contact us directly through the contact info at: http://www.phys.utk.edu/rhip/RHIP_People.htm.
 We are in particular looking for students with an interest in working within large collaborations at the cutting edge of science and technology and with an interest and willingness to travel extensively to the large accelerator centers in New York and Switzerland.

 Soft Matter Physics is a relatively new but very fast growing and exciting field of Physics.
 It studies phenomena in complex materials with many degrees of freedom and strong interplay between enthalpy and entropy.
 These materials have broad applications from energy to biomedical fields.
 There are four major direction of research in our group: